School of Education

 Soc Work 206 Introduction to Social Policy

 Admitted students complete a four-semester sequence of professional courses beginning in the fall semester after program admission.
 Completion of this program leads to certification in Early Childhood and English as a Second Language at the Early Childhood level.
-An additional certification in Bilingual/Bicultural Education is available for qualified students.
 Courses are from the Department of Curriculum and Instruction (Curric).
 Each semester of the sequence must be followed sequentially and taken in consecutive semesters.
 Class schedules for the sequence are determined in advance.

 First Semester of Sequence, 15 credits